What Can Your Online Shop Do for the Chinese New Year?

 There are so many things involved in making a website successful.
 In fact, you could compare e-commerce to the game of chess: It’s easy to get started, but difficult to master.
-Many elements make up a great website: homepages, logos, the colours you use, and the images you post.
+Many elements make up a great website: homepages, logos, colours, and images.
 However, one part of your website is arguably the most important.
 Today, we'll help you build the perfect product page.

 Great websites need winning product pages to perform to their maximum potential.
 Competition has not been higher than it is today in any niche.
 Hence, having a great product page could be the key for your business to have higher conversion rates and better sales in the future.

-In today's article, we'll look at what elements make up the perfect product page, how to optimise a product page, some best practices, and we'll even look at some examples of great product pages.
+In today's article, we'll look at what elements make up the perfect product page design, how to optimise a product page, some best practices, and we'll even look at some examples of great product pages.

 Knowing the importance of a successful product page is the first step.
 The basic idea of the following tips comes down to two points: SEO (search engine optimisation) and conversion optimisation.